rkujawa/busspace-tutorial/README.md

 ==============

 Some git installations are unable to verify github.com certificate.
-Add -c http.sslVerify=false option GITHUB_OPTS variable at the beginning of setup.sh script.
+Add -c http.sslVerify=false option GIT_OPTS variable at the beginning of setup.sh script.
+Keep in mind that this potentially exposes you to a man-in-the-middle attack.

 --
 Radoslaw Kujawa